 Another great memory I’ll have of the trip is the final conference call of the first 6-week Mind Body Blast class that I made on Skype from Brussels.
 Hearing everyone’s success stories from the work they did in the past 6 weeks was really rewarding for me.
 It was also very rewarding to know that, indeed, this class can be participated in (or given) from anywhere in the world.

-To that point, one of the things I teach in the Mind Body Blast class is that eating right and exercising can be done anywhere, anytime – it just takes a little planning.
+To that point, one of the things I teach is that eating right and exercising can be done anywhere, anytime – it just takes a little planning.
 Of course, I practice what I preach:

 - Pack snacks like granola bars (i.e.: Nature Valley Crunchy, or KIND bars) and a healthy, low cal drink (like water) into your carry-on so you don’t have to eat airport food.